vosechu/vosechu.github.io/curriculum/performance-metrics.md

 * Give lightning talks at conferences or meetups
 * Solve/work on difficult tech challenges with the interviewer (possibly pair)

-Students at the advanced level will be able to: (with some reference material):
+Students at the advanced level will be able to (with some reference material):

 * Commit open source patches

 ### Performance Standards

 A passing student will be able to:

 * Demonstrate the items from the basic section on a 20 minute exam

 ## Open Source

 ### Target Competencies

-Ability to articulate the differences between open source, FOSS, and closed-source Ability to navigate open source communities
+* Ability to articulate the differences between open source, FOSS, and closed-source
+* Ability to navigate open source communities
-Ability to fix bugs or commit features on open source projects
+* Ability to fix bugs or commit features on open source projects

 ### Learning Objectives

 Students will understand:
-The value of Open Source and some history
+* The value of Open Source and some history
-The structure of several open source communities or archetypes Use version control appropriate to the project
+* The structure of several open source communities or archetypes
+* Use version control appropriate to the project

 ### Learning Activities

 Students will:
-Validate a bugfix/feature for a community member in class Create documentation fixes for prominent open source projects
+* Validate a bugfix/feature for a community member in class
+* Create documentation fixes for prominent open source projects

 ### Performance Metrics